Cyphall/Cyph3D/README.md

 # Cyph3D

-This is a simple 3D engine which aims to implement modern photorealistic features.<br/>
+This is a simple 3D engine which aims to implement standard rendering features.<br/>
 This project is a full C++ rewrite of my [original C# rendering engine](https://github.com/Cyphall/Cyph3D-legacy)

 ## Viewport Controls